Jespy616/The-Last-Game/documentation/UsersManual.md

     - Replace `backend` with either `frontend` or `db` to get the logs for those Docker containers

 # Troubleshooting
+## The game is taking a long time to load
+_Wait 2-3 minutes_

+_Refresh page if saved recently - resets to last save_

+  _Save game automatically on floor change?_

 # FAQs

 # Features and Functions

 # Installation Instructions
 See the[DOCKER_README](../DOCKER_README.md) for instructions on how to install and run the game.

 # Contact Information